Local Environment

 - Check Permissions: Ensure the Connector’s credentials have

-- Check Network Access: If your data source is in a VPC, ensure Lume’s dedicated IP addresses are on your firewall’s allowlist.
+readpermissions for the specificsource_pathyou are trying to access. - Check Network Access: If your data source is in a VPC, ensure Lume’s dedicated IP addresses are on your firewall’s allowlist.

 - Check Path Syntax: Double-check that the

-source_path is correctly formatted.
-For S3, it should be s3://bucket/key.
+source_pathis correctly formatted.
+For S3, it should bes3://bucket/key.
 For databases, it’s a string identifier for the data to be processed.

 Error Code: TargetConnectorError